uspki/policies/certificate-policy.md

 **b. cRLDistributionPoints (required)**
 **Required/Optional:** Required
-This extension SHALL be present.
-It SHALL NOT be marked critical, and it SHALL contain the HTTP URL of the Issuing CA's CRL service.
+This extension shall be present.
+It shall not be marked critical, and it shall contain the HTTP URL of the Issuing CA's CRL service.

 **c. authorityInformationAccess (required)**
 **Required/Optional:** Required
-This extension SHALL be present.
-It SHALL NOT be marked critical, and it SHALL contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
-It SHALL also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
+This extension shall be present.
+It shall not be marked critical, and it shall contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
+It shall also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).

 **d. basicConstraints (required)**
 **Required/Optional:** Required
-This extension SHALL be present.
-The cA field SHALL NOT be true.
+This extension shall be present.
+The cA field shall not be true.

 **e. keyUsage (required)**
 **Required/Optional:** Required
-This extension SHALL be present and SHALL be marked critical.
+This extension shall be present and shall be marked critical.

-Subscriber certificates used for server authentication SHALL include digitalSignature, and MAY include keyEncipherment and / or keyAgreement.
+Subscriber certificates used for server authentication shall include digitalSignature, and may include keyEncipherment and / or keyAgreement.

 **f. extKeyUsage (required)**
 **Required/Optional:** Required
-This extension SHALL be present.
-It SHALL NOT be marked critical.
+This extension shall be present.
+It shall not be marked critical.

-Either the value id-kp-serverAuth [RFC5280] or id-kp-clientAuth [RFC5280] or both values SHALL be present. id-kp-emailProtection [RFC5280] and anyEKU SHALL NOT be present.
+Either the value id-kp-serverAuth [RFC5280] or id-kp-clientAuth [RFC5280] or both values shall be present. id-kp-emailProtection [RFC5280] and anyEKU shall not be present.

-Other values SHOULD NOT be present.
-Other values MAY be present consistent with use for server authentication, with approval by the FPKI PA.
+Other values should not be present.
+Other values may be present consistent with use for server authentication, with approval by the FPKI PA.

 #### 7.1.2.4 All Certificates
-All other fields and extensions SHALL be set in accordance with RFC 5280.
-The CA SHALL NOT issue a Certificate that contains a keyUsage flag, extendedKeyUsage value, Certificate extension, or other data not specified in section 7.1.2.1, 7.1.2.2, or 7.1.2.3  unless the CA is aware of a reason for including the data in the Certificate and receives approval from the Policy Authority.
+All other fields and extensions shall be set in accordance with RFC 5280.
+The CA shall not issue a Certificate that contains a keyUsage flag, extendedKeyUsage value, Certificate extension, or other data not specified in section 7.1.2.1, 7.1.2.2, or 7.1.2.3  unless the CA is aware of a reason for including the data in the Certificate and receives approval from the Policy Authority.

-CAs SHALL NOT issue a Certificate with:
+CAs shall not issue a Certificate with:

 a.
 Extensions that do not apply in the context of the public Internet (such as an extendedKeyUsage value for a service that is only valid in the context of a privately managed network), unless:
 i. such value falls within an OID arc for which the Applicant demonstrates ownership, or